layerswap/layerswap-atomic-bridge/README.md

 # Layerswap Atomic Bridge
 Permissionless, trustless cross-chain bridging protocol without Oracles

-## Disclaimer: Development in Progress

-Please note that this project is actively under development.
-It is not ready for deployment on any mainnet environments.
-As we continue to experiment and test new ideas, expect significant changes to the interface.
-Please be prepared for ongoing modifications.

 ## The Motivation

 An Ideal bridging solution ❌ **SHOULD NOT**: